-A-ai-3: Number of member satisfaction surveys pertaining to MCO functions rated 80% or higher.
-Numerator- Number of member satisfaction surveys pertaining to MCO functions rated 80% or higher.
+A-ai-3: Percent of member satisfaction surveys pertaining to MCO functions rated 80% or higher.
+Numerator- Number and percent of member satisfaction surveys pertaining to MCO functions rated 80% or higher.
 Denominator- Number of member satisfaction surveys submitted.

 Reports to State Medicaid Agency on delegated Administrative functions If 'Other' is selected, specify: